shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 - Baofeng DM-1801 (also known as Baofeng DM-860)
 - Baofeng RD-5R (also known as Baofeng DM-5R Tier 2)

-Firmware can be installed using the *FirmwareLoader.exe* in the firmware release web page, using the *Firmware loader* included in the [CPS software](#cps-software), or by using the firmware update tool provided by Radioddity or Baofeng, with their official firmware update packages.
+The firmware can easy be loaded using the [CPS software](#cps-software), or by using the firmware update tool provided by Radioddity or Baofeng, with their official firmware update packages.
 This can be downloaded from Radioddity’s website [radioddity.com](https://radioddity.com/) (*see Radioddity’s documentation on how to use their firmware update tool)*

-Installation of the firmware is undertaken at the owners own risk, but the official firmware can usually be reloaded onto the radio if the user has problems with the firmware, **as long as the operator takes a full backup of their radio using the OpenGD77 CPS immediately after the firmware has been installed** (see [*backup section*](#backup-before-you-do-anything-else))
+Installation of the firmware is undertaken at the owners own risk, but the official firmware can usually be reloaded onto the radio if the user has problems with the firmware, **as long as the operator takes a full backup of their radio using the CPS immediately after the firmware has been installed** (see [*backup section*](#backup-before-you-do-anything-else))

 *Note:*

 - The official Radioddity CPS PC software is not compatible with the firmware, and the **OpenGD77 CPS** should be used instead.
 This can be downloaded from the link show in [section 1.1](#download-links-and-other-resources) of this guide.
-This CPS must also be used for the Baofeng DM-1801
+This CPS must also be used for the Baofeng DM-1801 and RD-5R

 ### Transferring data to Radio